svan0/anime_recommendation_system/README.md

     REDIS_INSTANCE_PORT: "6379"
 ```
 ### Step 3: Update kubernetes and kubeflow manifest files
 Change the docker image URI in the files in this folder crawler/manifests.
-Changing the project name is enough.
+Changing the project name is enough. <br />
 Change the docker image URI in the files in ml_pipelines/pipelines/components/*/*/component.yaml.
 Changing the project name is enough.
 ### Step 4: Run the scripts
 #### Crawler